-ALL-ELECTRIC KIA EV6 WINS 2023 NORTH AMERICAN UTILITY VEHICLE OF THE YEAR™
+All-Electric Kia EV6 wins 2023 North American Utility Vehicle of the Year™

 - EV6 was selected by jury of 50 automotive experts

-DETROIT, Jan.
-11, 2023 /PRNewswire/ -- Today, the all-electric Kia EV6 was named North American Utility Vehicle of the Year™ by the North American Car of the Year (NACTOY) jury.
+SEOUL, South Korea, Jan.
+12, 2023 /PRNewswire/ -- Today, the all-electric Kia EV6 was named North American Utility Vehicle of the Year™ by the North American Car of the Year (NACTOY) jury.
 This is the second occasion in three years that the NACTOY jury has named a Kia vehicle as its top choice in the category, and the first win for a Kia electric vehicle (EV).

-"Since going on sale in early 2022, the EV6 model range has illustrated the sophistication and refinement inherent to Kia EV engineering, and North American customers have taken notice," said Sean Yoon, President and CEO, Kia America.
-"In a year with three electric finalists, this win proves that EV6 is not only a top utility vehicle, but also an exemplary EV."

 The EV6 was selected by 50 automotive experts from print, online, radio, and broadcast media.
 As part of the evaluation process, NACTOY jurors tested vehicles ranging from sports cars to pickup trucks, and assessed criteria including automotive innovation, design, safety features, performance, technology, driver satisfaction, user experience, and value.